 Check Price on Amazon →

-The Humanscale Float uses the company’s 6F mechanism, which has been the industry benchmark for under-desk keyboard systems since 1999.
+The Humanscale Float uses the company’s 6F mechanism, which has been the industry benchmark for under-desk keyboard systems for over two decades.
 Humanscale sells more keyboard tray systems than all other manufacturers combined, and the Float is their purpose-built solution for height-adjustable desks.

 The key design decision: the Float doesn’t include its own height adjustment.
 Instead, it relies on your standing desk’s motor to handle height changes.
 That sounds like a limitation, but it actually makes the tray thinner, lighter, and more stable than alternatives that bolt on their own lift mechanism.
 The 25-by-9-inch phenolic composite platform is nontoxic, easy to clean, and includes a built-in mousing surface — no separate mouse platform dangling off the side.

-Tilt adjustment ranges from flat to -15 degrees of negative tilt.
-That’s enough for seated and standing work but may fall short for treadmill desk users who often need -20 to -35 degrees.
+Tilt adjustment ranges from flat to -15 degrees.
+That’s enough for most seated and standing work but may fall short for treadmill desk users who often need -20 to -35 degrees.

 The 15-year warranty is the real confidence signal here.
-Humanscale wouldn’t offer that on a product that breaks.
+No manufacturer would offer that on a product they expected to break.

 Who should buy this: Anyone with a motorized standing desk who wants the most refined, stable keyboard tray available.
 The Float feels like it belongs on the desk — not bolted to it as an afterthought.